shea08/shea08.github.io/projects.md

 <b> <a href="https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm"> Tasker </a></b>

 Tasker required some work to learn; but the benefits have been huge.
 This app allows for "if this, then this" kind of customizability.
 I have created several "apps" that allow me to do things I otherwise would be unable.
-For instance I have an app that allows me to auto-text when I arrive and leave particular common locations.
+For instance, I have an app that allows me to auto-text when I arrive and leave particular common locations.
 It also has enabled me to auto-silence and do not disturb on my phone when I flip it onto its screen-face.
 When I plug in my head-phone jack, my phone automatically turns the volume up all the way and asks me what music app I would like to listen to.

 <b> <a href="https://play.google.com/store/apps/details?id=com.uptodate.android"> UpToDate </a></b>